basisproject/paper/regional-socialism.md

 Beyond just revolution, many have stated that socialism can only truly exist as a global phenomena.
 I would argue that if socialism cannot compete and win against a capitalist system after gaining a critical mass of support, then it is truly an inferior model.
 That's not to say the birth of a practicing socialist movement won't be extremely difficult -- even seemingly impossible at some points -- but in the end, I believe the productive capacity of those who do what they do because they love doing it will always win against those who do what they do because they will starve if they do not.

-I will outline a method for achieving socialism within the confines of a capitalist system such that it can happen today, and not exist as some distant fantasy that requires mass killing.
+I will outline a method for achieving socialism within the confines of a capitalist system such that it can happen today, and not exist as some distant fantasy that requires bloodshed.

-## Chapter 2: Regional socialism: an overview
+# Chapter 2: Regional socialism: an overview

 Let's be terse and start with a set of definitions and objectives: